philips-labs/terraform-aws-github-runner/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-In Github, send a pull request to original develop branch: f.e. `terraform-aws-github-runner:develop`.
+In Github, send a pull request to original main branch: f.e. `terraform-aws-github-runner:main`.
 If we suggest changes, then:

 * Make the required updates.